Giachasidis/discord-mcstatus-bot/README.md

 ## Minecraft Status Bot

-**Description:**
-- Minecraft Status Bot is a professional and efficient Discord bot designed to provide real-time status updates for your Minecraft server.
+Minecraft Status Bot is a professional and efficient Discord bot designed to provide real-time status updates for your Minecraft server.
 It fetches essential server information, such as online players, queue status, and more, ensuring server administrators and players stay informed at all times.

 **Features:**
 - Live Minecraft server status updates